 2. Stay active and prioritise low-impact exercise

-You might not feel like moving around when you have joint pain or stiffness, but staying active is often one of the most important things you can do for joint health – and can help to relieve symptoms too.
+You might not feel like moving around when you have joint pain or stiffness, but, according to the Arthritis Foundation, staying active can help relieve symptoms, too.

 Low-impact and strengthening exercises – such as walking, swimming, Pilates, yoga, and Tai Chi – are usually great options for people with RA.
 These activities are gentler on joints and can also be effective at building muscle strength – offering further joint relief.

-Why not head over to the fitness and exercise section of our website for more tips and ideas on staying active?
-Or, check out our upcoming fitness events over on Rest Less Events.
+Head over to our fitness and exercise section for more tips and ideas on staying active.

 3. Prioritise good quality sleep